-LIVE STREAM: Donald Trump Florida Rally — Trump Launches 2020 Campaign Early
+Live Stream: Donald Trump Florida Rally — Trump Launches 2020 Campaign Early

-A mere four weeks after being inaugurated as the 45th President of the United States, Donald Trump begins his campaign for reelection in 2020 on Saturday with a rally that will live stream from an airplane hangar in Melbourne, Florida, as Trump escapes Washington where he has been battered over the past week by a growing scandal surrounding links between his campaign and officials of the Russian government.
+A mere four weeks after being inaugurated as the 45th president of the United States, Donald Trump begins his campaign for re-election in 2020 on Saturday with a rally that will live stream from an airplane hangar in Melbourne, Florida, as Trump escapes Washington where he has been battered over the past week by a growing scandal surrounding links between his campaign and officials of the Russian government.

-As a result of the scandal, Trump’s national security advisor former General Michael Flynn, was forced to resign on Monday after revelations that he had been in contact with Russian Ambassador Sergey Kislyak on the same day in January that President Barack Obama announced sanctions against Russia over the country’s role in tampering with the 2016 U.S. presidential election through computer hacking and leaks of stolen documents.
+As a result of the scandal, Trump’s national security advisor, former General Michael Flynn, was forced to resign on Monday after revelations that he had been in contact with Russian Ambassador Sergey Kislyak on the same day in January that President Barack Obama announced sanctions against Russia over the country’s role in tampering with the 2016 U.S. presidential election through computer hacking and leaks of stolen documents.

-Trump also was widely criticized for his performance at an impromptu press conference Thursday morning, a performance described by various media outlets as “unhinged.”
+Trump was also widely criticized for his performance at an impromptu press conference Thursday morning, a performance described by various media outlets as “unhinged.”

-By returning to his the campaign rally setting, Trump perhaps hopes to revitalize his young but already embattled presidency, which has seen record-low approval ratings for this early point in his presidency.
+By returning to the campaign rally setting, Trump perhaps hopes to revitalize his young but already embattled presidency, which has seen record-low approval ratings for this early point in his term.
 And if there was any mistake about the rally actually being the first of the 2020 presidential campaign, Trump’s online site announcing the rally requests that supporters sign up “for campaign updates.”

-The rally will live stream Saturday, February 18, from the Orlando-Melbourne International Airport AeroMod International Hangar in Melbourne, Florida, at 5 p.m.
+The rally will live stream on Saturday, February 18, from the Orlando-Melbourne International Airport AeroMod International Hangar in Melbourne, Florida, at 5 p.m.
 Eastern Time, 2 p.m.
 Pacific.
 To watch a live stream, click on the video below — or see the streaming links at the bottom of this article.

-While Trump’s rallies were often interrupted by protesters, for the most part they were occasions during the 2016 campaign where he cold rely on adulation from his loyal base of supporters.
+While Trump’s rallies were often interrupted by protesters, for the most part they were occasions during the 2016 campaign where he could rely on adulation from his loyal base of supporters.

 In addition to the notice on Trump’s web page, White House Press Secretary Sean Spicer called the event a campaign rally and said this week that the rally will be funded by the Trump campaign, rather than by United States taxpayers.